HoracioSoldman/batch-processing-on-aws/README.md

     For the very first time of its execution, the above command downloads the latest Docker image available for Metabase before exposing the application on port `3033`.

-    Once the above command finished its execution, Metabase should be available at [http://localhost:3033](http://localhost:3033).
+    Once the above command finishes its execution, Metabase should be available at [http://localhost:3033](http://localhost:3033).

     We can now connect our Redshift database to this platform and visualise the data in multiple charts.

+## Project limitations
+### Manual DAGs triggering
+Up to this point, the DAGS need to be triggered manually one by one.
+This can be an issue if we would like to run batch processing on a regular basis like hourly or daily.
+One possible solution might be to tie these DAGS together by adding dependencies between them.
+(Ongoing work)